Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient

-In most experiments, SGD~\citep{sutskever2013sgd} with constant LR is used as the local optimizer (configuration of central training made it possible) and LAMB~\citep{you2017lars} is used as the central optimizer.
-We found this combination most robust across all the scenarios (see Appendix~\ref{section-optimizers} for an analysis).
-The central (server) LR is constant with further exponential decay unless noted otherwise.
-All dropout and layer drop are fixed to 0.3, gradient clipping is set to 1 for each client.
-We train each client with a dynamic batch size of total $120$s audio (CV) or $360$s audio (LS).
+In most experiments, SGD~\citep{sutskever2013sgd} with constant LR is used as the local optimizer and LAMB~\citep{you2017lars} is used as the central optimizer.
+We found this combination most robust (see Appendix~\ref{section-optimizers}).
+The central LR is constant with further exponential decay unless noted otherwise, gradient clipping is set to 1 for each client.
 Unless noted otherwise, we restrict the number of central steps to 2k.
-Although most simulations would further improve after 2k steps, the per-step latency typically limits the number of iterations in practical private FL systems to this range \citep{xu-etal-2023-federated,azam2023fl_asr}.
-Additionally, to keep simple and robust training recipes, we do not do extensive hyper-parameters search.
-After finding the best configuration on one training setup we apply exactly the same hyper-parameters to the rest of experiments.
+Although most simulations would further improve after 2k steps, the per-step latency and DP noise addition typically limit the number of iterations in practical private FL systems to this range \citep{xu-etal-2023-federated,azam2023fl_asr}.
+To keep simple and robust training recipes, we do not do extensive hyper-parameters search.
+After finding the best configuration on one training setup we apply the same hyper-parameters to the rest of experiments.